BoboTiG/python-mss/README.rst

 A cross-platform multi-screen shot module in pure python using ctypes
 **********************************************************************

-Very basic, it will grab one screen shot by monitor or a screen shot of all monitors and save it to an optimised PNG file, Python 2.7/3.4 compatible & PEP8 compliant.
+Very basic, it will grab one screen shot by monitor or a screen shot of all monitors and save it to a PNG file, Python 2.7/3.4 compatible & PEP8 compliant.

 So, while you can `pip install --upgrade mss`, you may just drop it in your project and forget about it.